danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 #### Principal identifier

 The `authResponse.principalId` property must represent a unique (user) identifier associated with the token sent by the client.
-Auth0 provides this via the JWT `sub` claim and ours has the value:
+Auth0 provides this via the `sub` claim and ours has the value:

 ```json
 {